Engel & Völkers

 This is an age-old question posed by every adult; should I buy or rent a house?
 This is followed by questions such as “Is a mortgage cheaper than rent?”, “What kind of property should I look into?”, etc.

 The UAE real estate market is no stranger to such questions.
 While the country’s real estate market has expanded and thrived significantly over the past few years, potential renters/buyers must consider various factors before making an informed decision.
-This article will explore subjects such as the pros and cons of renting versus mortgaging properties in the UAE, market analysis, financial analysis, and property ownership laws to help you decide which option you should opt for.

-Factors to consider: buying versus renting in the UAE
+Factors to Consider: Buying Versus Renting in the UAE

 From your finances and budget to your long-term residency plans, there are several facets that you must plan out before taking the big step of either renting or buying a property in the UAE.
 Here are a few factors to consider before deciding whether you will be a property renter or a buyer.

-Duration of stay in the UAE
+Duration of Stay in the UAE

 The duration of your stay in the UAE can help you decide whether a mortgage or purchased property is cheaper than renting, or vice versa.